rknLA/monotonizer/README.md

 Usage
 -----

+This repo contains the Monotonizer server as well as the Monotonizer script.

-Run `./scripts/monotonize.py` on the command line.
+To run the script locally, run `./lib/monotonize.py` on the command line.

 Pass it an input audio file, and an output destination.